KUDL: Alternative rock: 1993-2009

 owned by Super Bowl champion Willie Davis of the Green Bay Packers.

 Ron Bunce assumed control of KWOD's programming in 1997, and took the station to an edgier harder rock direction, but the Arbitron ratings for the alternative format had peaked in 1995.
 Ironically, WLUM had been the station Ron Bunce had previously programmed.

+During the early 2000s, DJ David X had a weekend show called X-Beats, which was mostly Electronic Dance Music (EDM) and hosted local talent such as Dina Lammon, aka DJ Dragn'fly, and DJ Elbereth, who were both local artists.

 Throughout the 2000s KWOD stayed below a 3 share 12+, and was not competitive with rock station KRXQ.
 Over time, there was a lot of staff turnover.
 Morning personalities Shawn & Jeff left for KZZO in 2001 and were succeeded by Boomer and the Dave.
 Comedian Kelly Pryce eventually replaced Dave after KWOD's eventual sale to Entercom and the show later featured DJ Mervin and Ian Gary.
 Andy Sims also came on board in 2001 for middays, replacing Derek Moore, who later went on to 96.9 The Eagle.

 Ownership change

 In 2003, after a protracted seven-year court battle wherein violations of the Racketeer Influenced and Corrupt Organizations Act (RICO) were alleged, Entercom acquired KWOD from Royce International Broadcasting.
 Entercom left KWOD's Modern Rock/Alternative format intact until two years later.